nextest-rs/nextest/site/src/docs/design/architecture/signal-handling.md

 * Nextest first uses a [signal mask] to temporarily block `SIGTSTP`.
 * It then spawns a copy of itself, which inherits the signal mask.
 * At this point, the spawn is complete, and the parent process can carry on.
-* The child nextest then unblocks `SIGTSTP`.
+* The child copy then unblocks `SIGTSTP`.

-If a `SIGTSTP` is received at this point, the process is paused.
+  A queued up `SIGTSTP` may be received at this point.
+If that is so, the process is paused.
 But, importantly, the parent does not get stuck waiting for the child to finish spawning.
+* Finally, the spawned child uses [`Command::exec`](https://doc.rust-lang.org/std/os/unix/process/trait.CommandExt.html#tymethod.exec) to replace itself with the test or script process.

 The double-spawn approach completely addresses this race, and no instances of a stuck runner have been observed since it was implemented.